Skip to main content

 Solution

-NORC is examining Wisconsin’s current and future rural educator workforce in two phases.
+NORC examined Wisconsin’s current and future rural educator workforce in two phases.

 NORC partnered with the Wisconsin Center for Education Research to develop a two-phase examination of current and future rural educators that builds on our earlier study documenting strategies to address educator shortages in rural Wisconsin schools.

-Phase one of our current study uses longitudinal datasets to establish a descriptive profile of the state’s current rural educator workforce, including demographic trends (such as teacher diversity) and where rural educators were trained.
+Phase one used longitudinal datasets to establish a descriptive profile of the state’s current rural educator workforce, including demographic trends (such as teacher diversity) and where rural educators were trained.

-In phase two, we are collaborating with multiple University of Wisconsin campuses to identify initiatives that Wisconsin’s 40+ approved educator preparation programs and other entities employ to recruit, prepare, and support rural educators.
-This phase also includes:
+In phase two, we collaborated with multiple University of Wisconsin campuses to identify initiatives that Wisconsin’s 40+ approved educator preparation programs and other entities employ to recruit, prepare, and support rural educators.
+This phase also included:

 • A statewide inventory of programs, practices, and initiatives that support the development of the rural educator workforce

-• Site visits to four University of Wisconsin campuses to better understand the perspectives of faculty, staff, students, and rural teachers
+• Site visits to three University of Wisconsin campuses to better understand the perspectives of faculty, staff, students, and rural teachers

 Result

-The study will identify programs that support future rural educators and opportunities for further investment.
+The study identified programs that support future rural educators and opportunities for further investment.

-We will also participate in a policy convening hosted by the Tommy G. Thompson Center on Public Leadership of state and local policymakers, representatives from educator preparation programs, and rural school district leaders.
-The goal of the gathering is to discuss promising practices for increasing the supply and retention of highly qualified educators in rural Wisconsin schools.
+We also participated in a Rural Teacher Workforce Summit, hosted by the Tommy G. Thompson Center on Public Leadership, that brought together state and local policymakers, representatives from educator preparation programs, and rural school district leaders to discuss promising practices for increasing the supply and retention of highly qualified educators in rural Wisconsin schools.

 Related Tags